 The generic jumper geometry (figure 1) in this study is made of steel, with a circular cross section and a traditional M-shape [3].
-The jumper is clamped on both ends and the multiphase flow passing through the pipes consists of a 50-50 percent volume mixture of air and water (defined as stratified flow with water on the bottom and air on top at the inlet Figure 2: VOF mesh generated using the generalized cylinder mesher in Simcenter STAR-CCM+.
+The jumper is clamped on both ends and the multiphase flow passing through the pipes consists of a 50-50% volume mixture of air and water (defined as stratified flow with water on the bottom and air on top at the inlet boundary).
+Fluid domain (cyan in figure 1) is extended beyond the deformable structure (yellow in figure 1) to avoid influence of boundary conditions on the flow inside the jumper.